Our Story

 2002

 The Scottish Women's Premier League is formed with Glasgow City one of the twelve founding members.
-The new competition's aim was to increase the professionalism of the women's game in Scotland.

 the talent factory